Keyboard shortcuts

 3. Network: No network access (modules can only communicate via IPC)

-4. Resource Limits: CPU, memory, file descriptor limits (Phase 2+)
+4. Resource Limits: CPU, memory, and file descriptor limits (configurable via node module_resource_limits; on Linux applied via prlimit after spawn)

 Request Validation